 Satpura National Park is a relatively new establishment and is among the few wildlife reserves where visitors are allowed to explore on foot, accompanied by a guide.
 Apart from tigers, the park is home to hyenas, leopards, gaurs, sambars, chitals, barking deer, chinkaras, mouse deer, wild boars, wild dogs, bears, blackbucks, foxes, porcupines, and flying squirrels.

 Satpura ranks 6th on my list of the top 10 places to see tigers in India.

 Pench National Park, Madhya Pradesh

-Although the tiger population is small in Pench National Park, it is reckoned to be amongst the few wildlife reserves that offers decent chances to sight a tiger.
-Many a times, visitors had to be contented merely with a trace of pugmark but there have also been enthralling incidents where a couple of tigers were spotted together at Pench.
-The Collarwali Tiger is the dominant female in the reserve; she is also known for giving birth to five cubs in the winter of 2013.
-The national park is spread over an area of 257 sq kms in the south of Satpura hill ranges, along the northern border of Nagpur district.
-Pench is rich in biodiversity and is also considered one of the most scenic national parks in the country.
+A few years ago, the tiger population in Pench National Park was small.
+However, due to various tiger conservation efforts, it is now considered to be among the wildlife reserves that offer decent chances of sighting a tiger.
+Many times, visitors had to be content with merely a trace of a pugmark, but there have also been thrilling incidents where multiple tigers were spotted together in Pench.
+The Collarwali Tiger (T-15) was the dominant female in the reserve.
+She was renowned for giving birth to five cubs in the winter of 2013.
+Unfortunately, she passed away in January 2022.

 Nagarhole National Park, Karnataka